 The "N" of MSLN, the New Wine System, teaches that repentance is a process that takes a long time to complete, that you have to do it yourself, and that you will see it to its conclusion -- much like the Buddhist motivational structure given above.
-What they both have in common is the sense that there is a big task you have to do, you have to do it yourself, and you will do it, and you can do it, so do it -- you might as well start now since you have to and inevitably will do it.
+What they may both have in common (certainly I would get this from the Buddhist structure, from my vantage point now as an outsider) is the sense that there is a big task you have to do, you have to do it yourself, and you will do it, and you can do it, so do it -- you might as well start now since you have to and inevitably will do it.

 I've given examples from religion, but what about the secular world?
 Peter Singer says "expand your moral circle to include everyone".
 There's a moral imperative -- it's like you're a murderer if you don't give $5,000 to save someone from malaria.
 After all, once you are aware of the possibility of helping, but don't do it, it was a life you could have saved, but chose not to.
 This imperative is something that's hard to live up to.
 So most people hear the word and then kick in a compensating "but we don't really mean that" factor.
 People are aware of "starving children in Africa".
 But that compensating factor keeps them from doing what they can.
 So secular morality is something like a works-righteousness that is too much, crippled by an anti-works-righteousness that is too much.
 And this situation is operative to a large extent as well in the religious world.